KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the System.Threading.Semaphore.Release method is called on a semaphore whose count is already at the maximum.

-    throw [System.Threading.SemaphoreFullException]::New("the System.Threading.Semaphore.Release method is called on a semaphore whose count is already at the maximum.")
+    throw [System.Threading.SemaphoreFullException]::New('the System.Threading.Semaphore.Release method is called on a semaphore whose count is already at the maximum.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Threading.SemaphoreFullException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Threading.SemaphoreFullException.aspx)